nikgalanop/edsger/src/design-choices.md

 - The programmer can and should deallocate the dynamically allocated memory via the `delete` operator.
 In this implementation of edsger, no garbage collector exists.
 The `delete` operator is equivalent to a call to the `free` function.
 Whatever applied for the implementation of `malloc` and the linking, applies for `free` as well.
-- Calling `delete` deletes (🐧!!) the data of the allocated data block.
+- Using the `delete` operator, deletes (🐧!!) the data of the allocated data block.
 - One may not `delete` non dynamically allocated memory or already `delete`d memory.

 ### Erroneous Accesses